 The Opioid Abatement Fund Council (OAFC) program rules at 34 TAC 16.202 require the council to adopt a grant issuance plan that allocates funds among one or more grant cycles.
 Find the OAFC's available funding opportunities listed below.

-2025: Fall Community-based Opioid Recovery Effort (CORE) Long-term Grants
+2025: Long-term Community-based Opioid Recovery Effort (CORE) Grants

 Track the progress of and learn more about OAFC’s awarded grants by clicking on the links below: